Getting Tested for Hepatitis C

 getting-tested-for-hepatitis-c-300x165

-The first will show if you have hep C antibodies.
-If this test is positive, it means that you've been exposed to the hep C virus sometime in your life, either within the past few months or many years ago.
+If this first test is positive, it means that you've been exposed to the hep C virus at sometime in your life.
+This could have been anytime in the past, from years ago to just a few months back.

-If these blood tests confirm a current infection, your healthcare professional will send you for another blood test or a simple and painless liver scan (also called a FibroScan®) which will give information about the health of your liver.
+If this second blood test confirm a current infection, your healthcare professional will send you for another blood test or a simple and painless liver scan (also called a FibroScan®) which will give information about the health of your liver.
 Then, you and your healthcare professional can discuss the results and treatment options.

 Getting diagnosed early can prevent liver and health problems that may be caused by the virus as well as keeping it from spreading to someone else by blood contact.